De West

 De West is one of the main newspapers of Suriname.

 De West was founded in 1892, and in its early years was a conservative paper that had a somewhat antagonistic rivalry with the left-leaning Suriname, the other leading newspaper in what was then the Dutch colony of Suriname.
 De West became a daily newspaper in 1950 owned and edited by David George Findlay.

 On 25 February 1980, Dési Bouterse led a coup d'état.
-During the coup a hand grenade was thrown into the offices of De West, and the building was under fire.
-Luckily the fighting only caused minor damage.
+During the coup a hand grenade was thrown into the offices of De West, and the building was under fire; but the fighting caused only minor damage.
 The paper was forced to close in the early 1980s following a coup led by Dési Bouterse.
 It was allowed to reopen in 1984, although still under some government censorship.
-As of 2002, it is the second-largest paper by circulation in Suriname, after de Ware Tijd, and takes an independent political stance.
+As of 2002, it was the second-largest paper by circulation in Suriname, after de Ware Tijd, and takes an independent political stance.